sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     # Register the model with the workspace
     model = run.register_model(model_name = 'stamp_press_model', model_path = model_file_name)
     ```

+    This notebook pulls the maintenance record history from `HistoricalMaintenanceRecord.csv` and builds a Pandas DataFrame from it.
+We then break out data into two DataFrames, `X` and `y`.
+The `y` DataFrame contains the column `Label`, which is what we want to predict.
+We use the `X` values of `Pressure` and `MachineTemperature` to make the best prediction of `Label` that we can.
+Then, we break out data into training and test datasets and fit the training data to a decision tree (essentially, a series of if-else statements).
+To gauge the quality of our simple model, we generate predictions against the test data set and compare those predicted scores to the actual values and print out the overall accuracy of the model.
+After doing this, we serialize the model as a Pickle file and register this new model as `stamp_press_model`.

 7. After the **Compute** has been created, select **Run cell** on the cell.
 This will train and test a predictive maintenance model and then register the final model with Azure ML.